Barnab1/bookshomes/README.md

 The first and only purpose is to make a largest repository of audio books easier to listen and well done.

-That said, I'm keep working on approaches that will help me personalizing user experiment with the website
+That said, I keep working on approaches that will help me personalizing user experiment with the website